-It’s great that Anker has thought of a compartment for users to store their items in while they go trekking, hiking or boating activity.
+It’s great that Anker has thought of a compartment for users to store their items while they go trekking, hiking, or boating activity.
 However, the compartment is only held together by a Velcro strip.
 I would have liked to see a zipper in its place.

 I have only ever seen one other Solar device charger that has a zipper and that is the Nekteck Solar charger.
 You can read about it here with our solar powered phone charger reviews.
 Anker vs Nekteck vs Sokoo, and the foldable Anker kept up with the best of them.
 I just wish it had a camouflage cover.

 These are minor personal shortcomings which in no way limit the functionality of the device.